-The Sun Beetle.
+The Sun Beetle

 As part of the design research ‘Landscape of desire’ into energy landscapes in the Lopikerwaard, four design teams set to work to come up with innovative ideas for solar fields for two study areas.
 This concerns peatland to the north of Oudewater and the banks of the Hollandsche IJssel to the north of IJsselstein.
 Both area types have their own structure and character and require a separate approach.
 The results of the research also serve as inspiration for similar areas in the Netherlands.
-For the landscape of desire, we started working in a multidisciplinary team of DS landscape architects, Solarix and Theo Heldens, and were given the opportunity to think about the Oeverwallen as an energy issue.
+For the landscape of desire, we started working in a multidisciplinary team of DS landscape architects, Solarix and Theo Heldens, and were provided the opportunity to think about the Levees as an energy issue.

 Temporary and quirky energy generating element